-In 2017 to 2018, the level of council house rent arrears was 8.38%, which is more than the 2016 to 2017 figure of 7.99%, and the 2017 to 2018 Scottish average of 6.75%.
+In 2017/18, the level of council house rent arrears was 8.38%, which is more than the 2016/17 figure of 7.99%, and the 2017/18 Scottish average of 6.75%.

 The figure includes both current and former tenant arrears both of which continue to be actively pursued.
 The Council continues to operate a prudent approach to writing off Council house tenant arrears making a commitment to collecting the debt rather than writing off debt.